-This parameter group controls how you emit particles from Text/Mask layers when Text/Mask is selected from Emitter Type.
+This parameter group controls how you emit particles from Text/Mask layers when Text/Mask is the selected Emitter Type.

 - Note: Make sure Source is set to Effects & Masks.
 Since the Source menu isn't available in the Designer (due to plugin integration limitations), if ever you find the Designer is not matching the output in After Effects, this is likely the reason why.

-Use Master Layer: On additional emitters, this toggle determines whether the Text/Mask layer referenced is the same as the Master System.
+Use Primary Layer: On additional emitters, this toggle determines whether the Text/Mask layer referenced is the same as the Primary System.

 Match Text/Mask Size